 After your brand ambassadors are on board, you can move forward with the internal launch.
 The purpose of the internal launch is to make sure your entire company knows the rebrand is happening before the market does (because no one likes to be blindsided) and get them excited about this new chapter.
-You may choose to communicate this over email, in an all-company meeting, or at a department or location level (depending on the size of your company and the scope of your rebrand).
+This is really, really important—your brand is a pillar of your company’s culture, and changes can really throw things off.
+Especially if your coworkers feel like they’ve been left out of the loop as those changes happen.
+You may choose to communicate over email, in an all-company meeting, or at a department or location level—the right answer here may change depending on the size of your company and the scope of your rebrand.

 The key to getting employees to rally around your new message is to have that message come from a place of authority—maybe even the CEO.
-Even if the head of your organization wasn’t involved in the day-to-day of the rebrand (which is likely—that level of involvement is unrealistic and probably not a good use of their time), they’ve signed off on it and are hopefully a driving factor in this undertaking in the first place.
+Even if the head of your organization wasn’t involved in the day-to-day of the rebrand (which is likely—that level of involvement is unrealistic and probably not a good use of their time, even if they’re skilled in the disciplines needed to complete a rebranding process), they’ve signed off on it and are hopefully a driving factor in this undertaking in the first place.
 To that end, your employees need to know that this big change has support from leadership in your organization and that message is most effective coming from the top.

 An internal launch should contain:

-- The announcement itself (an email signed by the CEO, a hype video, a dedicated meeting)
+- The announcement itself (perhaps an email signed by the CEO, a hype video, and/or a dedicated meeting)

-- A way to have people’s questions answered (an open forum, a point of contact, a request form)
+- A way to have people’s questions answered (like an open forum, a point of contact, and/or a request form)

-- Something that gets people excited (free t-shirts, new business cards, an all-company outing)
+- Something that gets people excited (for example, free t-shirts, new business cards, and/or an all-company outing)